udde/Digital-Education/_posts/2011-12-31-hello-blog.md

 ---

-## Hello, thank you and please, en underrubrik
+## Hello, thank you and please, en rubrik

 this is a normal paragraph of text. with some words